Persistence and Progress: A Look Back, and Forward, to New York’s Campaign for the Medical Aid in Dying Act

 In the waning days of this session — as I lamented the uncertainty and unfairness of New York’s legislative process — a volunteer advocate who is also a hospice doctor shared a new perspective that I will carry into this post-session summer: Approach this work every day as though the bill will never pass.

-Momentum for medical aid in dying in New York has grown to unprecedented heights, as our progress shows.We expanded our coalition to more than 50 statewide organizations, including The New York State Council of Churches, the New York State Bar Association and The Medical Society of the State of New York (MSSNY).
+Momentum for medical aid in dying in New York has grown to unprecedented heights, as our progress shows.We expanded our coalition of statewide and local grassroots groups that support the bill to close to 60, including The New York State Council of Churches, the New York State Association of Counties, the New York State Bar Association and The Medical Society of the State of New York (MSSNY).
+Just recently, the New York State Nurses Association also adopted a resolution in favor of the bill.

 The importance of the Medical Society’s support cannot be overstated.
 The two largest physician organizations in the state — MSSNY and The New York State Academy of Family Physicians — now support medical aid-in-dying legislation.
 This not only removes a barrier for New York lawmakers whose objection was based on MSSNY’s previous position, but also dismisses the assertion that no major medical associations support this compassionate option.